-- Proposals within Local Service Centres and Village Centres will be supported where they demonstrate that they will meet local need and will not significantly impact on the viability or vitality of the existing centre or any other network centre. - The scale of development proposal should reflect the size of community that the centre serves.
-Support will be given to proposals which enhance and regenerate these centres. - All proposals will be considered against Renfrewshire Local Development Plan Policy C1 and the Centre Development Criteria.
+- Proposals within Local Service Centres and Village Centres will be supported where they demonstrate that they will meet local need and will not significantly impact on the viability or vitality of the existing centre or any other network centre. - The scale of development proposal requires to reflect the size of community that the centre serves.
+Support will be given to proposals which enhance and regenerate these centres. - All proposals will be considered against Renfrewshire Local Development Plan, including Policy C1 Renfrewshire's Network of Centres.